jordipaloma/Child_Health_Indicators/README.md

-# Child Health Indicators - Linear Regression using Neural Networks (Keras)
+# Child Health Indicators - Linear Regression using ANN (Keras)

 Predict child mortality rate (between ages 1 and 5) depending on the water and sanitation conditions from current and past years.